ikelaiah/free-pascal-cookbook/docs/docs/basics/intro-objpas-fpc.md

 # Intro to Object Pascal using FPC

 This page is my go-to guide to the key basics of Object Pascal with the [Free Pascal Compiler](https://www.freepascal.org).
-It's not a complete guide, but it’s got all the essentials to help you dive in and discover just how powerful Free Pascal can be!
+It's not a complete guide, but it's got all the essentials to help you dive in and discover just how powerful Free Pascal can be!

 Hope you find it helpful! 🚀

+!!!
+Note

+    **Prerequisite Knowledge**: This guide assumes you have a basic understanding of programming concepts such as variables, data types, and control flow.
+If you're completely new to programming, you may want to start with a general programming tutorial first.

 !!!
 Note